darkeclipz/jupyter-notebooks/_customcss/readme.txt

-LaTeX style for Jupyter Notebook.
+# LaTeX style for Jupyter Notebook
-By Lars Rotgers.
+## By Lars Rotgers

-**Installation:**
+### Installation
+The fonts are embedded in the CSS file in BASE64.

-	Copy the CSS file and the fonts into: C:/Users/<User>/.jupyter/custom/
+ 1. Copy the CSS file into: C:/Users/<User>/.jupyter/custom/
+ 2. Restart Jupyter Notebook

+### Other

+Because the fonts are embedded, the print preview & export to HTML will also support the font.